Employment at NATO International Staff

 - Security clearance:

 A valid security clearance at the appropriate level (the level depends upon the requirements of the post) must be received in the NATO Office of Security before we can recruit you.
 This formality is carried out by your national authorities, upon NATO’s request.
-If you do not currently hold a clearance, you will be sent a number of forms for completion along with your letter or shortly after receiving your letter.
-The time required to obtain a security clearance varies from several months to one/one and half year, depending on various elements beyond NATO’s control (the nationality and background of the candidate, employment history…).
+If you do not currently hold a clearance, you will be sent a number of forms for completion shortly after receiving your letter.
+The time required to obtain a security clearance varies from several months to one year, depending on various elements beyond NATO’s control (the nationality and background of the candidate, employment history…).

 - Medical file:

 Another important aspect of the formalities is your medical file.
-If you are selected for the post, you will be required to complete a medical questionnaire, undergo medical analyses if needed (this is based on the requirements for the post), and provide a Doctor’s assessment which you will have to submit to the NATO Medical Service.
+You will be required to complete a medical questionnaire, undergo medical analyses if needed (this is based on the requirements for the post), and submit a Doctor’s assessment to the NATO Medical Service.
 The NATO Medical Advisor will then assess whether you have the required abilities and are fit for the post.

 You should bear in mind that the date of joining the Organization will depend upon the length of time it takes to complete your file.
 Due to the fact that the administrative formalities can take some time to complete, it is not always possible to fill a vacancy immediately upon the departure of the previous incumbent, however desirable this may be.

 Any future contacts concerning the formalities on your file should be with the Recruitment Service (and not with the service where you will be working).
 However, any questions related to the content of the job or work environment can be addressed to the service where you will be working.
-To that effect, you will be communicated the name of your future manager in a letter sent to you by our Personnel Support Officer.
+To that effect, you may ask the Recruitment Service to put you in contact with you future line manager.

 When all the formalities have been successfully completed, the Organization will send you an official offer letter.
 Only then can your starting date be discussed and agreed with the Recruitment Service, who will, of course, liaise with your future line manager(s).

-Employment Status at the time of taking up duties: Freelance/Seconded/Direct Hire
+Employment Status at the time of taking up duties: Seconded/ US Reimbursable/Direct Hire

 - Security clearance: